koknat/dif/README.md

        -gui cmd           Instead of using kompare to graphically compare the files, use a different tool This supports any tool which has command line usage similar to gvimdiff i.e. 'gvimdiff file1 file2'.
-This has been tested on meld, gvimdiff, kdiff3, tkdiff, and kompare (and likely works with diffmerge, diffuse, kdiff, wdiff, xxdiff, colordiff, beyond compare, etc)
+                          This has been tested on meld, gvimdiff, kdiff3, tkdiff, and kompare, and likely works with diffmerge, diffuse, kdiff, wdiff, xxdiff, colordiff, beyond compare, etc
                           Examples:

                           -gui gvimdiff